krzyczak/qt-instructions/README.md

    >   make install
    > ```

+3. How to cross-compile these to be able to run on the postmarketOS and deploy

 ### End result
-In the end I would like to be able to start a fresh ubuntu machine, follow the instructions created and then clone each of the tree mentioned repositories, compile and run them.
+In the end I would like to be able to start a fresh ubuntu machine, follow the instructions created and then clone each of the tree mentioned repositories, compile and run them, as well as cross-compile them and deploy to the mobile device and run them on the postmarketOS.

 ---------------------
-The task is started in the [INSTRUCTIONS.md](https://github.com/krzyczak/qt-instructions/blob/master/INSTRUCTIONS.md) file which you can start with.
+The work is started in the [INSTRUCTIONS.md](https://github.com/krzyczak/qt-instructions/blob/master/INSTRUCTIONS.md) file, which can serve as a starting point.